There are many reasons why a police officer may come to your house.

 Conclusion on “Why would a detective come to my house?”

-As you see there are several reasons why a detective would seek you out.
+As you see there are several reasons why the police would come to your house.

 Most of the times there is nothing to worry about.